 - America’s Top Doctors For Cancer

 - New York Magazine: Top Doctors

 - Top Doctors: New York Metro Area

-Dr. Pass’ Current Work
+Dr. Pass’s Current Work

-Through an NCI grant, Dr. Pass also leads The Early Detection Research Network: Biomarker Developmental Laboratory.
+Through a grant from the National Cancer Institute (NCI), Dr. Pass leads the Early Detection Research Network: Biomarker Developmental Laboratory.
 The laboratory first received funding in July 2010 and was renewed in 2014.

 - American Association for Thoracic Surgery

 - Society of Thoracic Surgeons